 People and Places

-I gain enormously through the dift of photographs to others.
+I gain enormously through giving away photos, however.
 The doors of many Maya households open to me.
-Likewise, my camera and I have become a part of many communities and their social and ceremonial lives.
-It’s fun to walk through a market, for instance, and have every vendor ask me to photograph them; or to walk in a procession or a parade and have not only the participants but the onlookers askme to take their photos.
+Likewise, my camera and I are a part of many communities.
+It’s fun to walk through a market, for instance, and have every vendor ask me to shoot their photo.
+It’s also fun to walk in a procession or a parade and have both the participants and onlookers modeling for me.